Coulomb's Law Calculator: Force, Electric Field, Potential Energy

 | Elementary charge | e | 1.602176634 × 10⁻¹⁹ C (exact) |

-This calculator is designed for physics coursework, homework verification, and conceptual exploration.
+This calculator is built for physics coursework, homework verification, and conceptual exploration.
 It uses the point-charge approximation and ideal vacuum conditions.
-Real engineering applications—ESD protection, capacitor design, high-voltage systems—require additional factors (material properties, geometry effects, safety margins) that this tool does not model.
+Real engineering applications (ESD protection, capacitor design, high-voltage systems) require additional factors such as material properties, geometry effects, and safety margins that this tool doesn't model.
 For professional applications, consult domain-specific engineering software and standards.

 Real questions from students who got stuck on unit conversions, sign conventions, and inverse-square traps.

-You probably entered microcoulombs (µC) as coulombs.
+The most common cause is treating microcoulombs (µC) as plain coulombs.
 1 µC = 10⁻⁶ C, so if your problem says 5 µC, you need to enter 5 × 10⁻⁶ (or 5e-6) into the calculator.
 Entering 5 directly makes the charge a million times larger, which makes the force a trillion times larger (since force depends on the product of two charges).
 This is the single most common error in Coulomb's law problems.

 Rearrange Coulomb's law: q = Fr²/(k|q_other|).
 Multiply the force by distance squared, then divide by Coulomb's constant times the magnitude of the known charge.
 Select 'Solve for Unknown' mode, choose which variable you want, and enter the other three values.
 The calculator shows each algebraic step so you can follow the rearrangement.